From the Learning Center

 Term Life Insurance Age Rate Chart

 If you need a visual to illustrate the change in term life insurance rates by age, take a look at this chart.
-It depicts the price of a 30-year term policy for a non-smoking woman across ages 25-45.*
+It depicts the price of a 30-year term policy for a healthy, non-smoking woman across ages 25-40.*

 If you’re curious about your life insurance rates, most companies offer term life insurance quotes free of charge, and the whole process typically takes less than a minute.
 You can even plug in your future age to see just how much your life insurance rates might rise if you were to wait.